gsaltintas/CIL-CollaborativeFiltering/README.md

 - **Pruning**: We don't use any pruning algorithms for baselines but to enable median pruning for GLocal-K optuna implementation pass `--enable-pruning=True` to the training script.
 - **Storage**: We run our experiments with Optuna storage to be able to run sequential and parallel trials.
 However, for third-party users' convenience we disable storage option, pass `--use-storage=True` to training script to enable it.
 To use Optuna with storage you need to create a database file in the project folder.
 This is also handled by the setup script, if for some reason setup script fails, run `echo >> cil.db`.
 - **Sampler**: We use the default TPESampler.
-- **Reproducibility**: Please note that we refrain from using a deterministic sampler for Optuna experiments as the documentation suggests (see [here](https://optuna.readthedocs.io/en/stable/faq.html#how-can-i-obtain-reproducible-optimization-results)).
+- **Reproducibility**: Please note that our Optuna experiments are not fully reproducible because we refrain from using a deterministic sampler for Optuna experiments as warned by the documentation (see [here](https://optuna.readthedocs.io/en/stable/faq.html#how-can-i-obtain-reproducible-optimization-results)).
 - BO is implemented for SVD, SVD++, and GLocal-K only.